zaphosting/docs/docs/vserver-linux-databases.md

 ## MariaDB Installation

 First of all, we need to ensure that the lastest MariaDB version is being installed.
-Some old systems like Debian 9 or Ubuntu 18.04 doesn't come by default with the lastest MariaDB version in it's package manager, by executing the following command we're making sure that the lastest version is retreived.
+Some old systems like Debian 9 or Ubuntu 18.04 doesn't come by default with the lastest MariaDB version in its package manager, by executing the following command we're making sure that the lastest version is retreived.

 ```
 curl -sS https://downloads.mariadb.com/MariaDB/mariadb_repo_setup | sudo bash